 During the weekend of 21-23 April 2017 eight cadets and five senior members participated in an ES/Glider Weekend.
 The group spent two nights at Camp Wanocksett in Dublin, NH and then traveled to Springfield, VT to participate in Glider O-Flights.

 While at Camp Wanocksett the cadets received ground team line search training conducted by Capt Tim Dutton and Capt Doug Winchester.
-They also took turns launching all model rockets in the squadron's inventory.
+They also took turns launching all model rockets Model rockets are safe to operate.
 Some of the rockets returned gracefully to the launch site while others were never seen again.
-A model rocket is safe in the squadron office gathering dust, but that's not what it's made for.

 After lunch the cadets and seniors embarked on a three mile hike on some of the trails at the base of Mt.
 Monadnock.
 The group found a spectacular waterfall along with an old rusted out 1950's era Chevy station wagon.
 Upon return to the cabin, Capt Winchester conducted a introductory class on use of radios.
 That evening, LtCol "Chef" Platteel cooked up an awesome dinner for all, even sharing with some of the Boy Scouts at the camp.

 On Sunday, the cadets went to Hartfield Airport in Springfield, VT for some glider flying, the first glider flight for most.
 Glider Instructor Pilot, Major Paulo Costa instructed the cadets in the basic safety rules around the gliders and took all cadets for a memorable glider flight.
 When the cadets were not in the cockpit, they were assisting in ground crew tasks that included ensuring that the tow cables were properly connected and that the aircraft were properly configured for take-off.